 Stage III disease is treated with either chemotherapy, radiation therapy, surgery, or a combination of therapies; the sequence and choice of treatment depend on the location of the patient's disease and comorbidities.
-In general, concurrent chemotherapy and radiation therapy are considered standard treatment for unresectable clinically staged IIIA disease, but the survival remains poor (median survival, 10 to 14 mo).
+In general, concurrent chemotherapy and radiation therapy are considered standard treatment for unresectable clinically staged IIIA disease, but the survival remains poor (median survival, 10 to 14 months).
 Patients with stage IIIB disease with contralateral mediastinal nodal disease or supraclavicular nodal disease are offered either radiation therapy or chemotherapy or both.
 Patients with locally advanced tumors invading the heart, great vessels, mediastinum, or spine usually receive radiation therapy.
 In some patients (ie, those with T4 N0 M0 tumors), surgical resection with either neoadjuvant or adjuvant combined chemotherapy and radiation therapy may be feasible.
-The 5-yr survival rate for patients with treated stage IIIB disease is 5%.
+The 5-year survival rate for patients with treated stage IIIB disease is 5%.

-In stage IV disease, palliation of symptoms is the goal.
+In stage IV disease, prolonging survival and palliation of symptoms are the goals.
 Chemotherapy, targeted drugs, and radiation therapy may be used to reduce tumor burden, relieve symptoms, and improve quality of life.
-However, if no mutation treatable with a targeted drug is identified, median survival is only 9 mo, and < 25% of patients survive 1 yr.
+However, if no mutation treatable with a targeted drug is identified, median survival is only 9 months, and < 25% of patients survive 1 year.
 Surgical palliative procedures may be required and may include thoracentesis and pleurodesis of recurrent effusions, placement of indwelling pleural drainage catheters, bronchoscopic fulguration of tumors involving the trachea and mainstem bronchi, placement of stents to prevent airway occlusion, and, in some cases, spinal stabilization for impending spinal cord compression.